Julius Olsen Honors Program

 The Julius Olsen Honors Program aspires to be a prime example of liberal learning among Christian universities by providing a community in which our most able, ambitious, and inquisitive undergraduate students support, challenge, and learn from each other while obtaining a unique and enriched educational experience.
 The Honors Program also seeks to inspire the deep integration of faith and intellect and the development of global and local citizenship that reflects social justice, generous mercy and the relentless love of God.

 Admission to the Julius Olsen Honors Program requires approval by the Honors Council.
 Formal application to the program requires a written essay and a personal interview.
-Students who meet three of the four following criteria will be invited to apply for admission to the Honors Program:
+Students who meet these three criteria will be invited to apply for admission to the Honors Program:

 These are our minimum criteria and meeting them does not guarantee an interview.
 Interviews are by invitation only, and admission to the program is highly competitive.